 Colleges are institutions of higher learning that grant a bachelor's degree after four years of study.
-At most of the 4,700 colleges in the United States, you can earn either a baccalaureate or a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.
+At most of the 4,700 colleges in the United States, you can earn either a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.